DillonKyleDev/FlatEngine/README.md

 ## Using FlatEngine

-WARNING: FlatEngine is NOT a complete engine and as such, I CAN GUARANTEE IT WILL CRASH and cause you to lose unsaved progress so SAVE YOUR SCENES OFTEN.
-If you do experience a crash, which you will eventually, please do your best to recreate the crash and submit an issue in the repository with the details on how to recreate it.
-That would be extremely helpful to me and I would greatly appreciate it.
+WARNING: FlatEngine is NOT a complete engine and as such, it will almost certainly crash and cause you to lose unsaved progress so please save both your Scenes and your Project often.
+There's a handy dropdown in both of the Hierarchies that lets you "Save all", which will save both the loaded Scene and the Project in one click.
+If you do experience a crash, which you likely will eventually, if you are willing, please submit an issue in the repository with the details on how to recreate it.
+That would be extremely helpful to me and I would greatly appreciate it!
+If not, that's okay too.

 With the warning out of the way...
-FlatEngine is intended to be vary straightforward to use and very fast to get up and running on a project.
+FlatEngine is intended to be very straightforward to use and very fast to get up and running on a project.

 In FlatEngine, the general flow is: